 Presented in this report is information to assist the Teachers Retirement Association of Minnesota (TRA) in providing information required under the Governmental Accounting Standards Board (GASB) Statement No. 68 to participating employers.
 GASB Statement No. 68 establishes accounting and financial reporting requirements for governmental employers who provide pension benefits to their employees through a trust.
-This report has been prepared as of June 30, 2019, the Measurement Date.
+This report has been prepared as of June 30, 2020, the Measurement Date.

-The annual funding actuarial valuation used as the basis for much of the information presented in this report was performed as of July 1, 2019.
+The annual funding actuarial valuation used as the basis for much of the information presented in this report was performed as of July 1, 2020.
 The funding valuation was based upon data, furnished by the TRA staff, concerning active, inactive and retired members along with pertinent financial information.
-This information was reviewed for completeness and internal consistency, but was not audited by us.
+This information was reviewed for completeness and internal consistency but was not audited by us.
 The valuation results depend on the integrity of the data.
-If any of the information is inaccurate or incomplete, our results may be different and our calculations may need to be revised.
-Please see the actuarial valuation for additional details on the funding requirements for TRA, including the actuarial assumptions and methods and the System's funding policy.
+If any of the information is inaccurate or incomplete, our results may be different, and our calculations may need to be revised.
+Please see the July 1, 2020 actuarial valuation report for additional details on the funding requirements for TRA, including the actuarial assumptions and methods and the System's funding policy.

 To the best of our knowledge, the information contained in this report is complete and accurate.
 The calculations were performed by, and under the supervision of, independent qualified actuaries with experience in performing valuations for public retirement systems.
 In addition, the valuation was prepared in accordance with generally accepted actuarial principles and practices, as well as in conformity with applicable Actuarial Standards of Practice, issued by the Actuarial Standards Board.
+In order to prepare the results in this report, we have utilized appropriate actuarial models that were developed for this purpose.
+These models use assumptions about future contingent events along with recognized actuarial approaches to develop the needed results.
 The calculations are based on the current provisions of TRA and on actuarial assumptions that are internally consistent and individually reasonable based on the actual experience of TRA.
-We note that the allocation of Net Pension Liability, Pension Expense, and Deferred Inflows and Outflows of Resources to participating employers under GASB 68 will be provided by TRA, and therefore, is not included in this report.
+We note that the allocation of Net Pension Liability, Pension Expense, and Deferred Inflows and Outflows of Resources to participating employers under GASB 68 will be provided by TRA, and therefore, are not included in this report.